 Subsequent expansion at the same gauge has led to a reasonably effective network of lines but one that is confined to a relatively small portion of the country, namely the Western, Central, Eastern, Ashanti and Greater Accra regions, giving a present day network of about 953km.

-In 2014, a short metre gauge railway was opened from a cement works at Aflao to the border of Togo, connecting with the railways of that country.
-The line is operated by the Togolese state railway company and there is no link with the Ghanaian network.
+In 2014, a 2.5km metre gauge railway was opened from a cement works at Aflao to the port of Lomé in Togo.
+The line is operated by Togo Rail and there is no link with the Ghanaian network.

 In 2015, a 30km line from Sekondi to Takoradi was reopened, having been rebuilt to standard (1435mm) gauge.
-It will carry regular suburban passenger services.
+It now carries suburban passenger services.
 Similar treatment is proposed for the the Accra to Nsawam and Kumasi to Ejisu lines.

 In 2018, a feasibility study commenced for a new line from the present northern terminus of Kumasi to Paga on the border of Burkina Faso, where it would meet a new line from Ouagadougou.
 About 500km of the new line would be in Ghana.
 Contracts for the construction of the first 100km from Kumasi to Techiman were let in 2019.